Gixx/worstpractice.github.io/src/_posts/2020-06-19-diy-dependency-injection-container-3.md

 * the service is instantiated and registered into the Service Container.
 * the service is not instantiated yet but registered into the Service Library.
-* the service is not registered into any internal storage but exists in the raw configuration or the it's a loadable class.
+* the service is not registered into any internal storage but exists in the raw configuration, or it's a loadable class.

 Be clean and simple, create three additional checker methods to cover these cases: